 Spider-Man 3 (2007): Spider-Man and Harry vs. Venom and The Sandman

-Synopsis: Venom and The Sandman team up to kidnap Mary Jane and lure Spider-Man to a construction site where they can take him down together.
-Just as Peter is about to succumb to the villains, Harry arrives in an act of redemption and forgiveness, and the two team up to take on the two super villains.
+Venom and The Sandman team up to kidnap Mary Jane and lure Spider-Man to a construction site where they can take him down together.
+Just as Peter is about to succumb to the villains, Harry arrives in an act of redemption and forgiveness, and the two team up to take on the super villains and rescue Mary Jane.

-Synopsis: An injured Batman follows the Joker and Vicki Vale up a cathedral to the bell tower where a handful of the Joker’s goons are waiting.
-They engage in hand to hand combat as The Joker and Vicki dance on the rooftop while waiting for their ride from the helicopter en route to take them away.
+An injured Batman follows the Joker and Vicki Vale up a cathedral to the bell tower where a handful of Joker’s goons are waiting.
+They engage in hand-to-hand combat as The Joker and Vicki dance on the rooftop while waiting for their ride from the helicopter en route to take them away.

 X-Men: Days of Future Past (2014): The X-Men vs. The Sentinels